Skip to content

 Using scratch disk and NFS disk access

 When running on the batch system, please be sure to locate all local ‘scratch’ files to the directory pointed to by the environment variable $TMPDIR and not /tmp.
-The latter is very small (a few GiB) and when filled up will give all kinds of problems for you and other users.
-The disk pointed to by $TMPDIR is large and fast.
-This directory will be automatically cleaned up at the end of the job.
+The latter is not guaranteed to be very large.
+The $TMPDIR directory will be automatically cleaned up at the end of the job.

 When accessing NFS (Network File System) mounted disks (/project, /data) please keep in mind that the network bandwidth between Stoomboot nodes and the NFS server is limited and that the NFS server capacity is also limited.
 Running, for example, 50 jobs that read from or write to files on NFS disks at a high rate (‘ntuple analysis’) may result in poor performance of both the NFS server and your jobs.